Cost Competitive Utilities in the Quad Cities Region

 Our fiber optic line is connected to the entire US and the world, with a primary source of fiber running from Chicago to Denver owned by a local company.
 This allows your business to operate like any business in a larger metropolitan area, but at a fraction of the cost.
 There are more than 25 local, regional and national Internet Service Providers (ISPs) whose services include broadband cable, fixed and mobile wireless, DSL, ISDN and T1 and T3 lines.

-The Quad Cities straddles the Mississippi River which serves as the region’s primary water supply.
+The Quad Cities region straddles the Mississippi River which serves as the region’s primary water supply.
 As such, the region an abundant water supply and in-place capacity to handle both its water and wastewater treatment needs.